Family, friends mourn 3 dead in Virginia rally violence

 Heather Heyer, 32, was among the hundreds of protesters who had gathered in Charlottesville to decry what was believed to be the largest gathering of white supremacists in a decade — including neo-Nazis, skinheads and Ku Klux Klan members — who descended on the city to rally against plans to remove a Confederate statue.

+Marissa Blair, who was with Heyer when the crash happened, said Sunday night during a vigil at the scene that Heyer’s death was “an act of terror.”
+She said it was a hate crime and should be treated as such.

+Blair said Fields “barreled down,” and that she could hear the wheels as he accelerated.
+Fields “deserves everything he gets and more,” she said.

-Felicia Correa, a longtime friend of Heyer, said the slain woman died standing up for people of color and called her a “true American hero.”
+Felicia Correa, a longtime friend of Heyer, said the slain woman was a “true American hero.”

 Heyer grew up in Greene County and worked as a legal assistant at a law firm.
 Her boss, Larry Miller, said the young woman was active in the firm’s bankruptcy practice and had a “big heart.”